 Although the city of Summerside is smaller than the provincial capital, it also has a bustling waterfront replete with indoor and outdoor theatres, interesting boutiques and eateries.
 Acadian influences are apparent here, as are Celtic ones.
 See the latter come to life each summer at Highland Storm, a rousing summertime show featuring bagpiping, step-dancing, fiddling and snare drumming that’s held at the College of Piping and Celtic Performing Arts of Canada (www.exploresummerside.com).

 THE GREAT OUTDOORS

-The P.E.I. portion of The Great Trail—the Confederation Trail—stretches 444 km (276 mi.) from Tignish in the west to Elmira in the east, and connects to the Island’s two entry points (www.tourismpei.com/pei-cycling)
+The P.E.I. portion of The Great Trail—the Confederation Trail—stretches 435 km (270 mi.) from Tignish in the west to Elmira in the east, and connects to the Island’s two entry points (www.tourismpei.com/pei-cycling).

 HERITAGE AND CULTURE

-A trip to The Acadian Museum in Miscouche will also introduce you to the fascinating history of the French pioneers.
+A trip to the Acadian Museum in Miscouche will also introduce you to the fascinating history of the French pioneers (www.museeacadien.org).
 Music and dance have long been embedded in the culture as evidenced at soirées and concerts all around the Island.

 Art in the Open highlights Charlottetown’s visual arts scene and the Island’s diverse cultural traditions.
 It also engages visitors and the community in the creation and appreciation of art in its various forms (www.artintheopenpei.com).